 Mammoet and Aertssen Machinery Services team up to install design elements of Infinity Bridge with millimeter precision.

 Built by BESIX Construct LLC, a Middle Eastern subsidiary of the Belgian company BESIX, the Infinity Bridge (formerly Al Shindagha bridge) is distinguished by its unique architectural design inspired by the concept of infinity.

 It is a distinct landmark that promises to be a showcase of Dubai’s architectural advancements worldwide.

 40 steel segments of its infinity arch, ranging in weight up to 130t, needed to be installed over the Dubai creek and above the bridge deck, which could not support a suitably sized crane.
 Therefore, the installation of the segments could only be performed by cranes operating from the creek’s banks.

 To achieve this, crane service providers Mammoet and Aertssen Machinery Services (AMS) teamed up to install the segments, relying on a duo of powerful Demag lattice boom crawler cranes: Aertssen with its CC 3800, positioned at the northern side of the creek and Mammoet with its CC 8800-1, positioned on the southern bank.

-The AED 394 million (US $105m) Infinity Bridge project is part of Dubai’s Road and Transport Authority’s Shindagha Corridor Improvement project, which covers a 13km-long road network.
-The bridge can accommodate 24,000 vehicles per hour in both directions and features a combined three-metre-wide track for pedestrians and cyclists.
+The AED 394 million (USD $105m) Infinity Bridge project is part of Dubai’s Road and Transport Authority’s Shindagha Corridor Improvement project, which covers a 13km-long road network.
+The bridge can accommodate 24,000 vehicles per hour in both directions and features a combined three-meter-wide track for pedestrians and cyclists.
 It is part of the RTA’s relentless efforts to keep pace with the ever-growing Dubai landscape.

-The Infinity Bridge - the architectural masterpiece – has opened to traffic on January 16th.
+The Infinity Bridge - the architectural masterpiece – opened to traffic on January 16th.